Welcome to Key to the City's page for

 The amount of surface water is 0.388 sq kilometers.

-The distance from Salem to Washington DC is 677 miles.
 The distance to the Illinois state capital is 88 miles. (as the crow flies)

 Salem is positioned 38.62 degrees north of the equator and 88.95 degrees west of the prime meridian.